gotamer/version/README.md

 # Package version gets version information from git

-It runs `git describe --always --long --tags --dirty` and formats that info a file called versioninfo.go
+It runs `git describe --always --long --tags --dirty` and formats that info in to a file called versioninfo.go

 ### versioninfo.go
 ```go